 But, there’s no need to start your married life bankrupt!
 Budget weddings are becoming more and more popular amongst couples who want to get married but also want to save their money for a stunning honeymoon, buying their first home together, or even treating the kids!
 Here are our top tips to help you save money when you get married.

 Tip #1.
 Save on the Engagement Ring:

 Before you can start planning your wedding, you will of course need to ask your partner to marry you!
 This is where the expenses begin – an engagement ring can quickly put a massive dent in your savings, especially if you follow the general rule of saving up three months’ worth of income to spend on the ring!
 Thankfully, there are many great ways that you can save money without compromising on the quality or look of the ring that you present to your partner when you ask her to be your wife.
-For example, you can shop online for great prices; online jewelers tend to have lower costs than those on the high street, so you can often find exclusive special deals and offers unavailable elsewhere.
+For example, you can check out these diamond wholesalers Sydney webpage here and shop online for great prices!
+Online jewelers tend to have lower costs than those on the high street, so you can often find exclusive special deals and offers unavailable elsewhere.
 In addition, you might want to consider alternative styles to the traditional diamond, such as pave diamond rings, which are made with several tiny diamonds, resulting in a cheaper price for just as much sparkle.

 Tip #2.
 Start Planning Early: